Klowner/tussle/packages/storage-pool/README.md

 ### Methods
 While TussleStoragePool implements all the [TussleStorageService](../spec/interface/storage.d.ts) methods, they also take an optional `storageKey` parameter which should correspond to the names defined in the pool's `stores` object.
+Similarly, response bodies will always include an additional `storageKey: string` indicating which sub-store handled the request.

 Providing a `storageKey` for `createFile()` is all that's necessary to permanently route operations for the created file to the same storage service.